 I classify myself as an “advanced amateur” photographer.
 This is after many humbling experiences in both the amateur and professional arenas.
 Still, I love photography and have for a long time.
-Lately I have become interested in gallery exhibitions and print photography.
+My current focus is gallery exhibitions and print photography.
 My home gallery is the Arts League of Lowell.
-Most of my images have origins in street photos that I have taken and street photography remains my major focus.
+Street photography is the genre that I have settled upon after a lot of experimenting.
 I combine street photography with bicycle touring, business travel, and vacation travel.
+Photo hikes in Boston are a major source of subject matter.

 I received First Place and Honorable Mention for two of the three prints that I entered into the Exposed 2017: Shadow Play exhibition at the Arts League of Lowell.
 Several of my digital images have been accepted by international exhibitions.
 My work, some licensed by Creative Commons, has been used by non-profit organizations and I was a featured artist in the February 2017 issue of the online Literary Orphans magazine.